 The reason for this is that most patients who are interested in tummy tucks are coming to see a plastic surgeon because they have excess skin due to having children or losing a significant amount of weight.
 In both of these situations, the patient is going to experience excess, droopy, and sagging skin all over their abdomen.

-Naturally, the reason that patients have excess skin all over their abdomens is because of the way they got the excess skin in the first place.
+Naturally, the reason that patients have excess skin all over their abdomens is because of the way they got the extra skin in the first place.
 That is, women who get pregnant don’t just see stretching of their bellies on one isolated part of their abdomen.
 They see stretching all over the belly — from directly below the breasts to right over the pubis.

 The same situation can be applied to patients who have lost a significant amount of body fat.
-Body fat isn’t gained in one isolated place on the abdomen.
+Body fat isn’t gained in one isolated place on the middle or upper abdomen.
 It’s gained all over the abdomen in almost all cases.
 This means that stretching happens all over the abdomen.
 And again, when this is the situation, you need a full tummy tuck to address all of that loose skin.

 With a mini tummy tuck, on the other hand, we can address an isolated area of excess skin.
 Usually, this means that the mini tummy tuck is reserved for a patient who comes in with just a little bit of flab on their lower abdomen — below the belly button.
 Perhaps they lost 10 or 20 pounds and the skin simply didn’t bounce back.
 This may be common in older patients, for example.

-In other cases, aging has simply caused an excess accumulation of skin on the lower portion of the abdomen.
+In other cases, aging has simply caused an excess accumulation of skin on the lower portion of the upper abdomen.

 When all is said, however, this isolation of excess skin on the lower abdomen is fairly rare.
 Most of the time excess skin occurs all over.
 And for this reason, we don’t perform many mini tummy tucks.